Alchemist WebPick Awarded by the webzine of ChemWeb.com

 Further, in early 2004, T. Hasegawa Co., Ltd. patented a new series of cooling compounds based on alkyloxy amides in the p-menthane series29.

-In 2005, Givaudan patented a series of new p-menthane carboxamides - one of which [ N-(4-cyanomethylphenyl) p-menthanecarboxamide ] is claimed to be 10 times cooler than menthol31.
+In 2005, Givaudan patented a series of new p-menthane carboxamides - one of which [ N-(4-cyanomethylphenyl) p-menthanecarboxamide ] (now FEMA 4496) is claimed to be 10 times cooler than menthol31.

 Also in 2005, IFF patented32 a series of menthyl half acid ester derivatives, one of which is N,N-Dimethyl menthyl succinamide (or more correctly 2-isopropyl-5-methylcyclohexyl 4-(dimethylamino)-4-oxobutanoate).
 This compound also received FEMA GRAS status (FEMA No. 4230) in 2005.
 Sensory evaluation indicated: Cooling and refreshing on tongue, palate and front gums; fruity flavor with estery topnotes and sour undertones.
 Cooling onset time 25 seconds.
 Cooling duration time 11.25 minutes.
 In a chewing gum at 0.2% it increased sweetness and exhibited a pleasant and substantive cooling effect on the tongue and roof of the mouth.